-Any symptomatic student should be quickly given a single room and then implemented with necessary medical care.
+Any symptomatic student should be quickly given a single room and implemented with necessary medical care.

 Floors to be cleaned every day with a disinfectant.

-Cleaning and regular disinfection using 1% Sodium Hypochlorite to be done infrequently touched surfaces like doorknobs, handrails, chairs, elevator buttons, benches, washroom fixtures, etc., to be made mandatory in classrooms, lockers, laboratories, parking areas, other common areas, before the beginning of classes and at the end of the day.
+Cleaning and regular disinfection using 1 % Sodium Hypochlorite to be done infrequently touched surfaces like doorknobs, handrails, chairs, elevator buttons, benches, washroom fixtures, etc., to be made mandatory in classrooms, lockers, laboratories, parking areas, and other common areas, before the beginning of classes and at the end of the day.